 When I think of the word “masking”, I immediately remember the 1994 film The Mask starring the one and only Jim Carrey.
-While the movie promises a good time and pure comedy; its synopsis actually has some parallels with the act of “masking” among people on the autism spectrum.
-The character behind The Mask is a man who is constantly ridiculed in his everyday life.
-He eventually discovers a mask that, when worn, turns him into a green-skinned superhero with powers that he wouldn’t have without it.
+While the movie promises a good time and pure comedy, its synopsis actually has some parallels with the act of autism masking among people on the spectrum.
+The character behind The Mask is a man who is ridiculed in his everyday life, but when he wears his magic mask he becomes a confident superhero character.

 Although the movie is really just for fun, one could say the character has similarities with many individuals with autism, especially girls, who mimic neurotypical behaviors to hide autistic traits.
 Just like The Mask, some children with autism modify their behavior by creating a front or persona that enables them to conform to customs of non-autistic social behavior.